-5.1.2 Mississauga will ensure that there is adequate land capacity to accommodate population and employment growth to 2031.

-5.1.3 Projected growth will be directed to appropriate locations to ensure that resources and assets are managed in a sustainable manner to:

-- a. protect ecological functions, public health and safety; - b. minimize environmental and social impacts; - c. meet long-term needs; - d. build strong, livable, universally accessible communities; and - e. promote economic prosperity.

-5.1.4 Most of Mississauga's future growth will be directed to Intensification Areas.

-5.1.5 Mississauga will ensure that the City's natural, environmental, and cultural resources are maintained for present and future generations.
+- 5.1.2 Mississauga will ensure that there is adequate land capacity to accommodate population and employment growth to 2031. - 5.1.3 Projected growth will be directed to appropriate locations to ensure that resources and assets are managed in a sustainable manner to: - a. protect ecological functions, public health and safety; - utilize existing and proposed services and infrastructure such as transit and community infrastructure; - c. minimize environmental and social impacts; - d. meet long-term needs; - e. build strong, livable, universally accessible communities; and - f. promote economic prosperity. - 5.1.4 Most of Mississauga's future growth will be directed to Intensification Areas. - 5.1.5 Mississauga will ensure that the City's natural, environmental, and cultural resources are maintained for present and future generations.

-5.1.6 Mississauga will protect and conserve the character of stable residential Neighbourhoods.

-5.1.7 Mississauga will protect employment lands to allow for a diversity of employment uses.

-5.1.8 New development will not exceed the capacity of existing and planned engineering services, transit services and community infrastructure.
-Development proposals may be refused if existing or planned servicing and/or infrastructure are inadequate to support the additional population and employment growth that would be generated or be phased to coordinate with the provision of services and infrastructure.

-5.1.9 The population and employment forecasts are premised on the adequacy of services and infrastructure to support growth in the appropriate locations.
+- 5.1.6 Mississauga encourages compact, mixed use development that is transit supportive, in appropriate locations, to provide a range of local live/work opportunities. - 5.1.7 Mississauga will protect and conserve the character of stable residential Neighbourhoods. - 5.1.8 Mississauga will protect employment lands to allow for a diversity of employment uses. - 5.1.9 New development will not exceed the capacity of existing and planned engineering services, transit services and community infrastructure.
+Development proposals may be refused if existing or planned servicing and/or infrastructure are inadequate to support the additional population and employment growth that would be generated or be phased to coordinate with the provision of services and infrastructure. - 5.1.10 The population and employment forecasts are premised on the adequacy of services and infrastructure to support growth in the appropriate locations.
 This includes the Mississauga Bus Rapid Transit corridor and higher order transit along Hurontario Street and Dundas Street.
 If satisfactory arrangements for the implementation of higher order transit currently being planned are not made, the population and employment forecasts may be reduced in accordance with the capacity of the transportation system.